isomerpages/cpf-govbenefits/_am-i-eligible/CDC Vouchers.md

 ---
 ### Community Development Council (CDC) Vouchers ###

-The Government will partner the CDCs to distribute two rounds of vouchers to all Singaporean households, in 2023 and 2024 (see Table 1).
+The Government will partner the CDCs to distribute two rounds of vouchers to all Singaporean households, in 2023 and 2024.
 Each round of vouchers will be worth $200 (i.e. $400 in total), and these vouchers can be used at participating heartland shops and hawker centres, as well as major supermarkets. <br><br>
-**Table 1: CDC Vouchers**<br><br>

 <table>
 <thead>
   <tr>